 Syndicate 1945 ('The Syndicate') comprises a member of the Society of Lloyds that underwrites insurance business in the London Market.
-The address of the Syndicate's managing agent is The St Botolph Building, 138 Houndsditch, London, EC3A 7AR
+The address of the Syndicate's managing agent is The St Botolph Building, 138 Houndsditch, London, EC3A 7AR.

 The financial statements have been prepared in accordance with the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland ("FRS 102") as issued in August 2014, and Financial Reporting Standard 103 Insurance Contracts ("FRS 103") as issued in March 2014.
+In March 2016 an amendment to FRS 102 impacting the fair value hierarchy disclosures was issued.
+This change is effective for accounting periods beginning on or after 1 January 2017, however the revised standard allows for early adoption.
+The Syndicate has chosen to do so in line with all other Lloyd's syndicates.

 The financial statements are presented in Pound Sterling (GBP), consistent with the presentational currency for reporting to Lloyd's following the introduction of FRS 102, with effect from 1 January 2015.
-The functional currency of the Syndicate is US Dollars (USD) which is the major currency in which business is written and cost incurred.
-Amounts are presented rounded to the nearest thousands, except where stated.
+The functional currency of the Syndicate is US Dollars (USD) which is the major currency in which business is written and costs incurred.
+Amounts are presented rounded to the nearest thousand, except where stated.